NA-MIC/ProjectWeek/PW37_2022_Virtual/MONAILabel_Workshop.md

 # MONAI Label Workshop / Tutorial

+Registration is closed.
+Details for registered attendees will be emailed before the workshop.

 June 22, 2022 9-11am EDT

 The goal of this workshop is to prepare users and developers to make use of MONAI and MONAI Label in their work at [Project Week 37](https://projectweek.na-mic.org/PW37_2022_Virtual/).